siemens/OOASP/asp_interactive_configuration/DOC.md

 The rules are grounded for every new object that is introduced in an incremental way.
-All encodings that starting with the directive `#program domain(new_id).` will be grounded when a new object is introduced into the configuration.
+The subprogram starting with the directive `#program domain(new_id).`, which is split among several encoding files, will be grounded when a new object is introduced into the configuration.
 This new object will have the id `new_id`.

 ### Tips
 When using this approach we must make sure that rules are grounded just once.